-(C) Notwithstanding subdivision (b)(1)(B), a supplier is eligible for the variance for water use associated with fluctuations in seasonal populations if the supplier uses detailed daily or hourly AMI data to effectively identify dwelling units with seasonal population and the associated water use represents one percent or more of the sum of the budgets associated with the standards described in section 966 (c)(1) through (4).
-If the supplier uses detailed daily or hourly AMI data, then the occupancy rate (RO) shall be calculated by multiplying the water used by seasonally occupied homes (WSO) by the supplier’s service area population (P) and dividing the product by the water used for permanently occupied homes (WPO).
+(C) Notwithstanding subdivision (b)(1)(B), a supplier is eligible for the variance for water use associated with seasonal populations if the supplier uses detailed daily or hourly Advanced Metering Infrastructure (AMI) data to effectively identify dwelling units with seasonal population and the associated water use represents 1 percent or more of the budget associated with the standard described in section 966 (c)(1).
+If the supplier uses detailed daily or hourly AMI data, then the occupancy rate (RO) shall be calculated by multiplying the water used by seasonally occupied homes (WSO) by the supplier’s residential service area population (P) and dividing the product by the water used for permanently occupied homes (WPO).
 The quotient shall be multiplied by the average number of days households are seasonally occupied (SDAYS).
 This formula is expressed mathematically as follows:

-(i) The average number of days households are seasonally occupied (SDAYS) shall be calculated according to the Department’s Methods for Estimating Seasonal Populations with Water and Energy Data dated June 22, 2022, or an alternative method that the supplier has demonstrated to the Board and the Department to be equivalent, or superior, in quality and accuracy.
+The average number of days households are seasonally occupied (SDAYS) shall be calculated according to the Department’s Methods for Estimating Seasonal Populations with Water and Energy Data dated June 22, 2022, or an alternative method that the supplier has demonstrated to the Department, in coordination with the Board, to be equivalent, or superior, in quality and accuracy.

 (d) An urban retail water supplier may request a temporary provision to respond to negative impacts to wastewater collection, treatment, and reuse systems, if the supplier shows to the satisfaction of the Board that meeting the objective pursuant to section 966 would require adhering to the applicable residential indoor standard identified in Water Code section 10609.4 and that meeting the budget for efficient residential indoor use is causing challenges within wastewater collection, treatment, and reuse systems.

-(e) In order to receive approval for a variance or a temporary provision for a given reporting year, an urban retail water supplier must submit to the Board, by October 1, for review and approval by the Executive Director, or the Executive Director’s designee, a request that includes the following components:

-(1) Information showing how the request is warranted and protects beneficial water uses, shown by quantifying and substantiating each request; demonstrating that the water applicable to the request is water delivered by the supplier; and verifying that the approval of the request would not jeopardize the ability of a permittee within the supplier’s service area to comply with existing permit requirements.
+(e) In order to receive approval for a variance or a temporary provision, an urban retail water supplier must submit to the Board, in a machine-readable format for review and approval by the Executive Director, or the Executive Director’s designee, a request that includes information quantifying and substantiating each request; information demonstrating that the water applicable to the request is water delivered by the supplier; information verifying that the approval of the request would not jeopardize the ability of a permittee within the supplier’s service area to comply with existing permit requirements; and information describing and supporting the methodology the supplier will use to estimate the parameters described in subdivision (c), including the number of households sampled and the total number of residential connections, as reported to the Board pursuant to Health and Safety Code section 116530.

-(2) If the request is denied, the volume of water associated with the variance or provision shall not be included in the objective.
+(1) Approved variances or temporary provisions submitted between July 1 and October 1 may be included in the associated budget for the prior state fiscal year.

+(2) Approved variances or temporary provisions submitted between October 1 and June 30 may be included in the associated budget for the current state fiscal year.

+(3) Approved variances and temporary provisions may be included in the associated budget for up to five years.
+Variance and temporary provision approval constitutes approval of both methodology and data.
+Unless otherwise specified in section 975, a supplier may use the same data for each year or update the data annually in accordance with the approved variance or temporary provision methodology.

 Authority: Sections 1058,10609.2, and 10609.20, Water Code.